pytorch-fdn/ambassador-program/README.md

 ## ❓ Frequently Asked Questions (FAQ)

-### What is the PyTorch Foundation Initiatives repository?
+### What is the PyTorch Foundation Program repository?
 This repository is a public space where community members can nominate individuals and request participation in PyTorch Foundation programs such as the Ambassador Program, OSPO Outreach, and Speakers Bureau.

 ### Who can submit a nomination or proposal?